-In the foot we have a unique situation in that between the shoes that we wear and the ground that we walk on various parts of the foot are constantly being “micro” traumatized meaning that every time we take a step we do a small amount of damage to a particular part of the foot and eventually that part of the foot begins to hurt.
+In the foot we have a unique situation in that between the shoes that we wear, and the ground that we walk on various parts of the foot are constantly being “micro” traumatized, otherwise known as repetitive stress, meaning that every time we take a step we do a small amount of damage to a particular part of the foot and eventually that part of the foot begins to hurt.

-The body’s response to this micro-trauma is to create a bursal sac to initially protect the area but if micro-traumatized enough the bursal sac itself becomes inflamed and we have a bursitis.
+The body’s response to this micro-trauma is to create a bursal sac to initially protect, by cushioning, the area, but if micro-traumatized enough the bursal sac itself becomes inflamed and we have a bursitis.

 In the two pictures below, the red circles represent the most common, but not only, sites for inflamed bursal sacs.

-For people with a bursitis secondary to hammertoes the top of the toes are so close to the irritating shoes that the constant rubbing of the toe on the shoe may form a bursitis, (a corn may also occur).
+BURSITIS SECONDARY TO HAMMERTOES- the top of the toes are so close to the irritating shoes that the constant rubbing of the toe on the shoe may form a bursal sac, (a corn may also occur).
 The top of the toe will typically be very tender, mildly swollen and red.
 Pressing on the swollen area will cause a fair amount of pain.
 If barefoot, the toe will generally not hurt, but even socks or stockings can cause pain.
-If the toe is rubbed too much by the shoe, the bursal sac can burst on its own and usually becomes infected.
+If the toe is rubbed too much by the shoe, the bursal sac can burst on its own and may become infected.

-In addition to the normal occurring bursal sac on the back of the heel that may become inflamed, many times there will develop an area of mild redness, swelling and tenderness just off center to the back of the heel.
+SUPERFICIAL BURSAL SAC ON THE BACK OF THE HEEL-many times there will develop a superficial area of mild redness, swelling and tenderness just off center to the back of the heel.
 This is referred to as a “pump bump”.
 Due to the enlargement of the calcaneus (heel bone) on its posterior aspect and the constant pressure of a shoe, usually a women’s dress shoe, the body will form a bursal sac that eventually becomes inflamed.

 Patients will relate that the site hurts while in shoes but most times will feel better without shoes or be improved with very conservative shoes, but any outside pressure on the spot will cause pain, such as the heel hitting the mattress if you sleep on your back.